rikosintie/Discovery/docs/appendix-discovery-automation.md

 - python3 - The latest Python version
 - python3-venv - The Python virtual environment package
 - snmp - Needed only if you want to poll a firewall
-- openssh-server - Not included in an Ubuntu Desktop install by default; needed both to `ssh` into the host for management and to run the `scp` examples later in this appendix
+- openssh-server - Not included in an Ubuntu Desktop install by default; needed both to `ssh` into the host for management and to run the `scp` examples later in this appendix — see [Restricting SSH on the Automation Host](appendix-jump-box-hardening.md) once it's installed, since the default setup leaves SSH open to the whole LAN

 Paste these commands into the terminal an press enter.
 Click the :material-content-copy: icon on the right to copy the commands to the clipboard.